 Meeting at a Legislator's Washington, D.C., Office

-NADA can help set up these meetings, which require more planning and are often very brief.
-Be sure to educate the legislator's staff-who usually attend the meetings-since they advise the legislator on policy positions.
+NADA/ATD can help set up these meetings, which require more planning and are often just 15 minutes.
+Be sure to educate the legislator's staff-who usually attend such meetings-since they advise the legislator on policy positions.